-Note that trademark TM and registered trademark ® are not use within the text of this manual
+Note that trademark [TM] and registered trademark [®] are not use within the text of this manual.

-- SDXC Logo is a trademark of SD-3C, LLC. - Microsoft, Windows, Windows Media, Windows Vista, Windows 7, and DirectX are registered trademarks or trademarks of Microsoft Corporation in the United States and other countries. - · Macintosh, Mac OS, QuickTime, and iPhoto are trademarks of Apple Inc. - YouTube and the YouTube logo are trademarks or registered trademarks of Google Inc. - EXILIM, Photo Transport, and YouTube Uploader for CASIO are registered trademarks or trademarks of CASIO COMPUTER CO., LTD. - All other company or product names mentioned herein are registered trademarks or trademarks of their respective companies.
+- SDXC Logo is a trademark of SD-3C, LLC. - Microsoft, Windows, Windows Media, Windows Vista, Windows 7, Windows 8, and DirectX are registered trademarks or trademarks of Microsoft Corporation in the United States and other countries. - Macintosh, Mac OS, QuickTime, and iPhoto are trademarks of Apple Inc. - YouTube and the YouTube logo are trademarks or registered trademarks of Google Inc. - Eye-Fi and the Eye-Fi logo are trademarks of Eye-Fi, Inc. - EXILIM is a registered trademark of CASIO COMPUTER CO., LTD. - All other company or product names mentioned herein are registered trademarks or trademarks of their respective companies.